 Google’s Chromecast is all about internet streaming, so beaming local content to your TV has been left as a bit of an afterthought.
-Using Chrome to stream your PC desktop or your phone’s Cast screen / audio option is a less than ideal workaround, but fortunately Android apps like Plex, AllCast, and LocalCast can help organize your home media collection for beaming straight to your TV.
+Using Chrome to stream your PC desktop or your phone’s Cast screen/audio option is a less-than-ideal workaround, but fortunately, Android apps like Plex, AllCast, and LocalCast can help organize your home media collection for beaming straight to your TV.

 Keep using your TV remote

 Being able to play, pause, and adjust the volume of your casted content from your phone is pretty handy, but it’s not always the best solution if your phone needs to charge or even if it’s just in the other room.
-Fortunately Chromecast supports regular TV remote controls for pause/play, etc. You just need a TV that is compatible with HDMI-CEC (Consumer Electronics Control), and have the Routing Control Pass Through turned on in the TVs settings.
+Fortunately, Chromecast supports regular TV remote controls for pause/play, etc. You just need a TV that is compatible with HDMI-CEC (Consumer Electronics Control), and have the Routing Control Pass Through turned on in the TV’s settings.

 The added benefit of enabling HDMI-CEC Routing Control is that the TV will be forced to switch over to the Chromecast input as soon as you start playing content.
 So no more scrolling through HDMI input channels.

 Some TV manufacturers call HDMI-CEC different names.
-Here’s a quick list for some of the most popular brands: Samsung calls it Anynet+; Sharp calls it Aquos Link; Phillips calls it EasyLink; LG calls it SimpLink; and Sony calls it BRAVIA Link.
+Here’s a quick list for some of the most popular brands: Samsung calls it Anynet+, Sharp calls it Aquos Link, Phillips calls it EasyLink, LG calls it SimpLink, and Sony calls it Bravia Link.

-Play games, even motion controlled ones
+Play games, even motion-controlled ones

 Show off your vacation photos

-Chromecast already displays some pretty nice-looking wallpapers when it’s not casting your favourite shows, but you’re also free to customize the images and information displayed on big screen.
+Chromecast already displays some pretty nice-looking wallpapers when it’s not casting your favorite shows, but you’re also free to customize the images and information displayed on the big screen.
 Hop into the Home app and then into the Backdrop settings for your Chromecast, and you can select images from a variety of sources, including Google Photos, Facebook, and Flickr.

 Paired up with Google Home, you can also ask to display photos from a specific location, month, or person straight to your TV.
-If you’re a Google Photos users, you’ll find your images automatically sorted into various categories thanks to the service’s intelligence algorithms.
+If you’re a Google Photos user, you’ll find your images automatically sorted into various categories thanks to the service’s intelligence algorithms.
 This is a handy way to show off your latest vacation snaps.

 Enable Guest Mode